digitalyoshixi/zettelkasten/content/Programming/Bottom-Up Generation.md

 aliases:
   - Reverse Right most Derivation
 ---
-Starting with the final input result, then working backwards to achieve the root node, choosing when to flip [[Productions|Production Rules]] to reverse derivations
+Starting with the final input result, then working backwards to achieve the root node, choosing when to flip [[Production|Production Rules]] to reverse derivations
 # Example
 If we have the production rules:
 ![[Bottom-Up Parsing-20250101215144306.webp]]